IBM/snap-and-translate/README.md

 # Steps

 This Code Pattern contains several pieces.
 The Node.js server application running on IBM Cloud Kubernetes service communicates with the Tesseract OCR, Watson Language Translator and Watson Natural Language Understanding.
-Mobile application is built locally and run on the Android/iOS phone.
+Mobile application is built locally and runs on the Android/iOS phone.

 1. [Clone the repo](#1-clone-the-repo)
 2. [Run the server application in a container on IBM Cloud with Kubernetes](#3-run-the-server-application-in-a-container-on-ibm-cloud-with-kubernetes)
 3. [Run the server application locally using docker](#4-run-the-server-application-locally-using-docker)
 4. [Run the mobile application](#5-run-the-mobile-application)

+>NOTE: Either run step 2 (deploying to IBM cloud using Kubernetes) or step 3 (running locally)

 ## 1. Clone the repo